-Balaboosta, named after the Yiddish expression for “a perfect housewife”, is a compilation of recipes and personal memories from Einat Admony.
+Named after the Yiddish expression for “a perfect housewife”, Balaboosta is a compilation of recipes paired with personal memories.
 The term Balaboosta started as a well-respected title reserved for women who took care of their families and homes.
 Einat has redefined the word to include anyone who celebrates life and brings joy to others with food and entertaining.

 Instead of the usual chapter layout based on course, the recipes have been arranged based on social situation.
 Included are the Introduction; The Grown-Up Table: Casual Dinner Party Dishes; Kidding Around: Recipes to Feed Your Kids; Hurry, Hurry, Hurry: Quick and Easy Meals; The First Cut is the Deepest: Foods that Comfort; Just the Two of Us: Romantic Dishes; The Backyard Barbecue: Recipes Best Enjoyed Outdoors; Fat Like Me: Healthier Options; When Dinner Can Wait: Slow-Cooked Recipes; Thinking About Home: Mostly Israeli Recipes; Fancy-Schmancy: Restaurant-Worthy Dishes; and Can’t Live Without: Basics for Everyday Use.

 Rose water is becoming more available in larger grocery stores.
 You can also try international markets featuring Middle Eastern or Mediterranean ingredients.
-If you don’t have these options, it is available on Amazon: Cortas Rose Water, 10-Ounce Bottles (Pack of 4).
+If you don’t have these options, it is available on Amazon: Cortas Rose Water.

 Orange Brandy Sauce:

-Divide the pudding among 4 serving glasses.
-Cover and refrigerate at least 6 hours.
+- Pour the malabi into four individual serving cups or ramekins and refrigerate for at least 6 hours.